zyi103/demographicx/paper/paper.md

 Plenty of research questions would benefit from understanding whether demographic factors are associated with social phenomena.
 Accessing this information from individuals is many times infeasible or unethical.
 While software packages have been developed for inferring this information, they are often untested, outdated, or with licensing restrictions.
 Here, we present a Python package to infer the gender and ethnicity of individuals using first names or full names.
 We employ a deep learning transformer of text fragments based on BERT to fine-tune a network.
 We train our model on Torkiv [@illinoisdatabankIDB-9087546], and extensively validate our predictions.
 Our gender prediction achieves an average F1 of 0.942 across female, male, and unknown gender names.
 Similarly, our ethnicity prediction achieves an average F1 of 0.94 across White, Black, Hispanic, and Asian categories.
 We hope that by making our package open and tested, we improve demographic estimates for many research fields that are trying to understand these factors.

 Demographic information such as gender and ethnicity is a crucial dimension to understand many social phenomena.
-Gender and ethnicity are of course only a fraction of the critical factors that should be analyzed about individuals (see Acuna [@acuna2020some]), yet they have attracted increased interest from the research community.
+Gender and ethnicity are of course only a fraction of the critical factors that should be analyzed about individuals (see [@acuna2020some]), yet they have attracted increased interest from the research community.
 In social science, for example, it has been shown that gender and race are important for scientific collaboration [@lariviere2013bibliometrics], mentorship [@schwartz2021impact], and funding [@ginther2011race].
 Accessing this information is, however, challenging because of legal or ethical reasons.
 Many studies resort to analyzing names to make these kinds of inferences, but the packages and services they often use are non-reproducible or rely on proprietary information with unknown methods and validations (e.g., genderize.io).
 Without access to an easy-to-use, public, open, and validated method, we risk making inferences about these kinds of phenomena without good grounding.
 While inferring demographics from names has potential flaws [@kozlowski2021avoiding], it is sometimes the only input we have; it is desirable to have better algorithms than the ones currently available.

 |         |            |       |            |       |             |       |
 |---------|------------|-------|------------|-------|-------------|-------|